-Greece is one of the latest countries to be planning to launch the digital nomad visa.
+Greece is one of the latest countries that have launched a digital nomad visa.
 Despite the weak economy, the country is slowly turning into a top destination for entrepreneurs, remote workers, and digital nomads.
-So, while it is making many political and bureaucratic policies towards this goal, its natural landscape, and pristine tourism industry is also adding to their efforts.
+So, while it is making many political and bureaucratic policies towards this goal, its natural landscape, and pristine tourism industry are also adding to their efforts.

 How would it be like to spend a part of your professional life in a European country, surrounded by the deep blue ocean and breathtaking views?
-Keeping this aside, it has got everything that a digital nomad needs to work, live peacefully, enjoy life, and that too at a reduced price.
+Keeping this aside, it has everything that a digital nomad needs to work peacefully.

 So, if you’re thinking of Greece as your next destination for remote-working, read along.
 Here you will find everything you need to know before moving.
 From best places and cities to live to party hotspots, we have rounded up everything in detail.

 Places to Live: Accommodation in Greece

 No matter which Greek city you are moving to, you are likely to have a hard time finding accommodation.
 Therefore to save you from that pain, we have rounded the places you can live in as a digital nomad.

 Coliving Spaces: In co-living spaces, a group of people shares the accommodation, and the amenities present there.
 These people share the kitchen, bathroom, and living area.
 Sometimes, people also share the bedrooms to save money or when they cannot find any other place to live.